-(1) The term "crime of violence" as used in this provision is defined under 18 U.S.C. § 16.
+- (1) The term "crime of violence" as used in this provision is defined under 18 U.S.C. § 16. - (2) The term "controlled substance offense" as used in this provision means an offense identified in 21 U.S.C. §§ 841, 845b, 856, 952(a), 955, 955a, 959; and similar offenses.

-- (2) The term "controlled substance offense" as used in this provision means an offense identified in 21 U.S.C. §§ 841, 952(a), 955, 955a, 959; §§ 405B and 416 of the Controlled Substance Act as amended in 1986, and similar offenses. - (3) The term "two prior felony convictions" means (1) the defendant committed the instant offense subsequent to sustaining at least two felony convictions for either a crime of violence or a controlled substance offense (i.e., two crimes of violence, two controlled substance offenses, or one crime of violence and one controlled substance offense), and (2) the sentences for at least two of the aforementioned felony convictions are counted separately under the provisions of Part A of this Chapter.
+(3) The term "two prior felony convictions" means (A) the defendant committed the instant offense subsequent to sustaining at least two felony convictions of either a crime of violence or a controlled substance offense (i.e., two felony convictions of a crime of violence, two felony convictions of a controlled substance offense, or one felony conviction of a crime of violence and one felony conviction of a controlled substance offense), and (B) the sentences for at least two of the aforementioned felony convictions are counted separately under the provisions of Part A of this Chapter.
 The date that a defendant sustained a conviction shall be the date the judgment of conviction was entered.